Saltwater People work with Aboriginal and Torres Strait Islander artists to centre Indigenous knowledge in our strategic

 Saltwater People is a creative agency for social impact.
 We ensure Aboriginal and Torres Strait Islander creatives are fairly compensated for their cultural and intellectual property, as guided by NAVA and other benchmarking tools.

 We are committed to supporting and coaching emerging professionals in their work to expand this growing industry.
 We are proud to be working in this space and acknowledge the hard work of the Indigenous-led agencies and creatives who came before us.

 Saltwater People are Supply Nation certified as an Indigenous-led company and are a member of the Indigenous Art Code.

 Our Directors, Richard Seden and Bianca Barling-Seden met whilst working in Yirrkala, North East Arnhem Land.
 Our son Malo was also born on Yolngu country in 2O13.

 Richard is a Kaanju, Wuthathi and Torres Strait Islander man who has dedicated more than two decades working in Indigenous Health and Wellbeing in Central Australia, North East Arnhem Land and Cape York.
 Richard now works on his own creative practice.

-Together the Barling Seden family are committed to reducing racism through shared practise, you can find out more about their family story by listening here.
+Together the Barling Seden family are committed to reducing racism through shared practise, you can learn more about their family story by listening here.